 What Is Texture in Art?

-Texture is one of the elements of art and relates to the “surface quality” of an artwork, whether a painting, drawing, sculpture, photograph, installation, or graphic art.
-It can be created through numerous techniques and media to enhance the subject matter and give it meaning.
+Texture is an element of art that relates to the “surface quality” of an artwork.
+Texture can be created through numerous techniques and mediums to enhance the subject of an artwork and give it depth, meaning, and form.
+Creating texture is essential to helping viewers perceive and understand the subjects and objects in a composition.

-What Are the Types of Texture in Art?
+What Are the Different Types of Texture in Art?

-There are two main types of texture in art, namely, visual, implied, or illusionistic, which can be seen on a two-dimensional surface; and physical texture, which has tactile qualities and can be felt on either a two or three-dimensional surface.
+There are two main types of texture in art, namely, visual, implied, or illusionistic, which can be seen on a two-dimensional surface.
+There is also physical texture, which has tactile qualities and can be found on either a two or three-dimensional surface.